Bunny Gibson: Acting

 Gibson also appeared with Derek Waters as Bernie Arthur's Mother in "Comedy Central's Non-Denominational Christmas Special".

 Recent Music Videos include "Rapping" French Montana's "50's & 100's" as French Montana, playing "Chary" in T.J.
 Stafford's "Chary".
 Recent Music videos include T. J. Stafford's "Chary", "Licenciado Cantinas the Movie" with Enrique Bunbury, "Falling in Reverse" with Ronnie Radke and "I Am Robert Raimon Roy".

 In 1998, Peter Jennings and Todd Brewster featured Gibson in their The Century Book and The Century Book for Young People, which is used in high schools across America.
 In the years since, Bunny has helped many students across America with term papers comparing their life with the way things were for her.

 Charity

 In the 1990s, Gibson founded an organization to help the homeless, Americans Sheltering America's Poor (ASAP).
 She converted an office into an apartment and distributed food from her car to the homeless on L.A.'s skid row.

 In the late 1990s, Gibson started the "Dancing Is Our Drug of Choice" program, which continues today, conducting dance contests for foster children through the "Day of the Child."

 Personal life

-Bunny married Don Travarelli in 1963 and they had two daughters, Angel and Maria.
+Bunny had two daughters, Angel and Maria.
 Gibson has four grandchildren.

 Although Gibson had been raised Catholic, she discovered late in life through DNA tests that she was half-Ashkenazi Jew, after which she set about learning of the religion, some Yiddish language, and embracing the culture.